microsoft/z3guide/website/docs-programming/01 - Z3 JavaScript Examples.md

 We illustrate how to use the solver in finding assignments of array values that satisfy a given predicate.
-In this example, we want to find two arrays of length 4 that have the same sum, but are not equal.
+In this example, we want to find two arrays of length 4 that have the same sum, but are not equal:

 ```z3-js
 const { Array, BitVec } = Z3;